rabbitmq/rabbitmq-server/deps/rabbitmq_cli/DESIGN.md

 the `RabbitMQ.CLI.Ctl.Commands` prefix or add the `scopes()` callback, returning a list with `:ctl` element

-## Output formatting
+## Output Formatting

 The CLI supports extensible output formatting.
 Formatting consists of two stages:

-- formatting - translating command output to a sequence of lines
+ * formatting - translating command output to a sequence of lines
-- printing - outputting the lines to some device (e.g. stdout or filesystem)
+ * printing - outputting the lines to some device (e.g. stdout or filesystem)

 A formatter module performs formatting.
 Formatter is a module, implementing the `RabbitMQ.CLI.FormatterBehaviour` behaviour: